 Caitley earned her L.A. union card and 'old school' costume house training through Costume Rental Corp and Warner Brother's Costume House in Burbank, CA. Both houses taught discipline, extensive knowledge of period costuming and costume care.
 Caitley has many years of on-set experience in film, episodic and sit-com TV, in addition to backstage experience in theatre on Broadway.

-Currently, Caitley is working as assistant ager/dyer and all around costumer on the 9th season of The Walking Dead.
+Currently, Caitley is working as the ager/dyer and textile artist on the 10th season of The Walking Dead.

 To request a list of shows and resume, please email: email@example.com